MartinDM/martindm.uk/src/posts/2025-01-03-not-the-expert.md

 Perhaps a crucial aspect of our roles as Leads is to give others permission to trust their _own_ judgments and the courage and safety to _find out_.
 I can help build a high-performing teams by promoting respect, and space for learning, feedback, and honesty with each other.

-However, while this is the goal and what I expect of myself as soeone who _cares_ about my work, I’m learning to put up boundaries around this...
+However, while this is the goal and what I expect of myself as someone who _cares_ about my work, I’m learning to put up boundaries around this...

 Doing so for others; to signal safety to a team, doesn’t mean subjugating my own growth or safety.